visualizedata/thesis/dataSchema_2.md

 * Process `undp` data

-* Manual adjustments and merge files
+* Manual adjustments

+* Any changes on metadata.json